ivuorinen/starred/README.md

 - [getsentry/self-hosted](https://github.com/getsentry/self-hosted) - Sentry, feature-complete and packaged up for low-volume deployments and proofs-of-concept
 - [gigamonkey/monorepoize](https://github.com/gigamonkey/monorepoize) - Bash scripts for creating a monorepo out of smaller repos.
 - [hjar/bitbucket-to-aws](https://github.com/hjar/bitbucket-to-aws) - How to deploy a Laravel app from Bitbucket to autoscaled instances at AWS.
+- [kamranahmedse/git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
+Psst! or be nosy and find what someone else in your team did ;-)
 - [kylemanna/docker-openvpn](https://github.com/kylemanna/docker-openvpn) - 🔒 OpenVPN server in a Docker container complete with an EasyRSA PKI CA
 - [mtdowling/chag](https://github.com/mtdowling/chag) - Use your changelog as the canonical source of change data.
 With pure Bash.
 - [ntnn/docker-imapfilter](https://github.com/ntnn/docker-imapfilter) - Docker image to run imapfilter as a daemon with configs from git
 - [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 - [orderedlist/dotfiles](https://github.com/orderedlist/dotfiles) - A set of vim, zsh, git, and tmux configuration files.
+- [petervanderdoes/gitflow-avh](https://github.com/petervanderdoes/gitflow-avh) - AVH Edition of the git extensions to provide high-level repository operations for Vincent Driessen's branching model
 - [rgcr/m-cli](https://github.com/rgcr/m-cli) -  Swiss Army Knife for macOS
 - [sameersbn/docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab
 - [superhelio/tools](https://github.com/superhelio/tools) - ❤  Collection of tools!